JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 ```

-The outputed datafrae contains collumns with respectively the name of the predictor, the obtained coefficients, its standard error, the associated p-value and the test statistic z as just described.
+The outputed dataframe contains columns with respectively the name of the predictor, the obtained coefficients, its standard error, the associated p-value and the test statistic z as just described.

 ```@docs
 Cox